Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 Kindness and compassion provide an excellent foundation for living your life in harmony.

-Mistakes provide information to help you make more informed choices the next time.
+Mistakes allow you to make more informed choices the next time, so you can overcome stress eating.

-When you become a Conscious Eater you are able to trust the decisions you make, because they are grounded in your self-knowledge.
+When you become a Conscious Eater, you can trust your decisions because they are grounded in your self-knowledge and values.